gmestdagh/gmestdagh.github.io/research.md

 # Research Interests

-  - Optimal control and shape optimization
+  - Optimal control and numerical optimization
-  - Numerical optimization
-  - Modeling and scientific computing
+  - Physical modeling and scientific computing
-  - Interdisciplinary interactions
+  - Applications in biology and biomedical engineering

 # Publications and Talks